 - Preparing stocks and soups

-This course prepares you to work in the Hospitality industry, and provides a pathway to work in kitchen operations in a number of industries, including:
+This course prepares individuals to work in the hospitality industry and provides a pathway to work in kitchen operations in a number of industries, including:

 - Catering operations

 - Catering Assistant